Rethinking mass transfer: a unified semi-analytical framework for circular and eccentric binaries. I. Orbital evolution due to conservative mass transfer: Properties of the orbit-averaged equations

-In Figure~\ref{fig:colormap_semimajor_axis_circ}, we show the rate of change of the semimajor axis (Eq.~\ref{eq:limit_orbit_averaged_semimajor_axis}) in the limit of conservative MT.
+In Figure~\ref{fig:colormap_semimajor_axis_circ}, we show the rate of change of the semimajor axis (Eq.~\ref{eq:limit_orbit_averaged_semimajor_axis}) as function of mass ratio $q$ varying $f_{\rm don}$.
 Additionally, we compare these results with the rates predicted by the GeMT-model in the limit of point masses, as well as the $\delta$-function and the emt-model.
 Red regions indicate orbital shrinkage, while blue regions represent orbital widening, with the color intensity reflecting the magnitude of the rate: deeper red and blue correspond to stronger shrinkage and widening, respectively.
-The parameter values used are listed in Table~\ref{tab:colormaps_parameters}.

 In the point-mass and $\delta$-function models, the transitional mass ratio $q_{\rm trans,a}$ separating orbital widening and shrinkage occurs at equal masses ($q_{\rm trans,a}=1$) and is independent of donor's spin velocity.
-This result is expected since, in the $\delta$-function model, the terms associated with $\vec{r}_{\rm d}, \vec{r}_{\rm a}$ are proportional to the eccentricity $e$ and vanish as $e\rightarrow 0$, regardless of whether extended bodies are considered.
+This result is expected since, in the $\delta$-function model, the terms associated with $\vec{r}_{\rm don}, \vec{r}_{\rm acc}$ are proportional to the eccentricity $e$ and vanish as $e\rightarrow 0$, whether extended bodies are considered or not.
 Consequently, the model simplifies to the canonical relation for the semimajor axis evolution in this regime, given by Eq.~\eqref{eq:semimajor_axis_conservative_points}.
+However, the color intensity indicates that the $\delta$-function model predicts weaker evolution of the semimajor axis across all mass ratios.
+The GeMT model for the point-mass case and $\delta$-function model would be exactly equivalent only if $\langle \dot{M}_{\rm don} \rangle$ in Eq.~\eqref{eq:semimajor_axis_conservative_points} is interpreted as $\langle \dot{M}_{\rm don} \rangle = \dot{M}_{0}/(2 \pi)$ \citep[see also Sect.
+5 in][]{2007ApJ...667.1170S}, which applies only to circular orbits (see Appendix \ref{app:delta_function}).

 The GeMT-model takes into account the position of the $L_1$ (Global-$L_1$ model) point, and the orbital evolution deviates from the classical RLOF picture.
-Specifically, the parameter space for orbital widening as well as the intensity of the blue region increase. $q_{\rm trans,a}$ shifts to higher values, e.g. for synchronous donors ($f_{\rm d} = 1.0$), our model predicts $q_{\rm trans,a} \approx 1.53$.
-Furthermore, increasingly subsynchronous donors result in higher $q_{\rm trans,a}$ and vice versa; with $q_{\rm trans,a} \approx 1.57$ for $f_{\rm d}=0.0$ and $q_{\rm trans,a} \approx 1.44$ for $f_{\rm d}=2.0$, respectively.
+Specifically, the parameter space for orbital widening as well as the intensity of the blue region increase. $q_{\rm trans,a}$ shifts to higher values, e.g. for synchronous donors ($f_{\rm don} = 1.0$), our model predicts $q_{\rm trans,a} \approx 1.53$.
+Furthermore, increasingly subsynchronous donors result in higher $q_{\rm trans,a}$ and vice versa; with $q_{\rm trans,a} \approx 1.57$ for $f_{\rm don}=0.0$ and $q_{\rm trans,a} \approx 1.44$ for $f_{\rm don}=2.0$, respectively.
 Finally, the bluer color shows a stronger orbital widening compared to the point-mass and $\delta$-function models.